 Several factors can increase the risk of developing DVT, including:

-Recognizing the symptoms of DVT is essential for timely diagnosis and treatment.
+Recognizing the DVT symptoms is important for timely diagnosis and treatment.
 Common symptoms include:

-It’s crucial to seek medical attention if you experience symptoms of DVT, as early treatment can help prevent serious complications.
+It’s crucial to seek medical attention if you experience DVT symptoms, as early treatment can help prevent serious complications.
 Awareness and proactive management of risk factors can significantly reduce the likelihood of developing DVT, underscoring the importance of a healthy lifestyle and regular medical check-ups, especially for individuals with heightened risk.

 Science Behind Compression Therapy